koenvervloesem/snipskit/docs/source/usage.rst

 If you want to create an :class:`.AssistantConfig` object outside an app object and initialize it from the location specified in 'snips.toml', you need to use the :attr:`.SnipsAppMixin.assistant` attribute to get an :class:`.AssistantConfig` object with the correct path.

-For instance, this could interesting if you want to know the language of the user's assistant before initializing your app:
+For instance, this could be interesting if you want to know the language of the user's assistant before initializing your app:

 .. code-block:: python